-What to do when you find Spider Mites in your hydroponic system
+What to do when you find Spider Mites in your hydroponic system?

-One of the most infamous pests in hydroponics is the two-spotted spider mite.
+One of the most infamous pests in hydroponic systems is the two-spotted spider mite.
 Ranging in color from brown, to red, to yellow and green, these mites are typically found on the undersides of leaves on many different plants.
 It might be necessary to use a magnifying glass at a 15-20-times zoom to even be able to see two-spotted spider mites since they are extremely small.
 They also come in several different variations—some of them don’t even have two spots.

 Spider mites prefer hot, dry months but they can persist through the winter months as well.
 For the hydro growers out there, spider mites can be present year-round and pose some pretty serious threats to the health of plants.
 There have been reported cases of spider mites so bad they have killed an entire crop overnight, through a combination of their voracious appetites and their uncontrollable rate of reproduction.